 Many wonderful things happen in March….
 Daylight Savings Day, St. Patrick’s Day, and my good friend SIJIA’S BIRTHDAY!!
-SJ is near and dear to me, and I wanted to make her a birthday cake that is as wonderful as she is.
-This chocolate fudge cake, with a rich chocolate buttercream, and raspberry filling seemed perfect for the occasion.
+I wanted to make her a birthday cake that is as wonderful as she is.
+This raspberry chocolate fudge cake, with a rich chocolate buttercream, and raspberry filling seemed perfect for the occasion.

 - 3 cups all-purpose flour

 - 3 cups sugar